 You may not need all the Magento 2 Commerce edition features right away, but if you plan on scaling your business to the enterprise level, it’s worth considering.

-Every Magento 1 to 2 migration will vary based on your specific business needs (B2B or B2C), platform scope and customizations.
+Every Magento 1 to 2 migration will vary based on your specific business needs.
+These can include Magento B2B best practices, B2C optimization, platform scope, and customizations.
 However, based on the 200+ Magento projects we have launched since we got started, here is what you can expect based on the size of your business:

 |Business Size||Migration Timeline||Migration Costs|

 Migration can be an intensive process and in this industry, you definitely get what you pay for.
 Mayank Agrawal the Chief Technical Officer of DotcomWeavers says:

 “If a developer gives you a very low estimate, it is likely too good to be true.
 A $10,000 Magento migration can quickly turn into a $100,000 problem if not done right.
 Magento is a complex platform and a successful implementation requires a skilled and experienced team.
 Paying less for a broken or buggy site with a poor user experience is a terrible investment.
 Find a professional Magento developer.
 It is more than worth it.”

 What to Look for in a Magento 2 Migration Partner

 Magento has a collection of certified partners who know the platform and can help you navigate the complex migration process.
 Look for a company with 5+ years of experience and several dozens past Magento projects.

 A good developer – someone Magento recognizes as a partner – will have at least 5 certified Magento solutions specialists on their team.
 The company itself may also be a Magento Solution partner.
 Look for some (or all) of these badges when deciding on a Magento 1 to 2 Migration partner.